Improving health and welfare of remote communities through education, providing healthcare and clean water

 It gets dark every day at 6pm.
-When the kids return from school the only light from paraffin lights.
+When the kids return from school the only light to read with are from paraffin lights.
 SGP are installing solar panels to power lights, which will enable the children to continue to do their homework after dark.

-SGP work on the Nteko ridge and the surrounding hills in the Kisoro district of Uganda, a stone throw away from the DR Congo border, close by to Bwindi, the home of the last remaining majestic Mountain Gorilla.
+SGP work on the Nteko ridge and the surrounding hills in the Kisoro district of Uganda, a stone throw away from the DR Congo border, close by to Bwindi, the home of the majestic mountain gorilla.

 Much of the project work is done in and around the Nteko ridge, a ridge that rises up from the town of Kisoro and Lake Mutanda in the south of Uganda.
 At the highest point of the ridge is the village of Nkuringo.

 Nkuringo is perched on top of the Nteko ridge separating the Bwindi Impenetrable Forest, the last remaining refuge of the endangered mountain gorilla, and the rolling hills of south west Uganda, that lead to the mighty Virunga volcanos on the Rwanda, DR Congo border.
 It is a place of immense beauty and fragilty, a truly special place on Earth.

 Nkuringo is a village with a vibrant trading center and lodges for tourists.
 Nkuringo is in a sub-county called Nyabweishenya.
 The population of the area is growing rapidly; it is expected to triple by the year 2050.
 This growth in the population will present significant challenges to Uganda.
 Whichever way you look at it, this is a really scary statistic on many fronts, from the provision of health services, education, to economic development and food production, not least the effect on the environment.